 John Hansard Gallery was created in 1979 under the leadership of the subsequent Gallery Director, Leo Stable and established by the Arts Council of Great Britain and the University of Southampton so that two existing galleries at the University could be united under one roof.

 As one of only two purely photographic galleries in Britain outside of London, The Photographic Gallery, housed in the University’s Administration Building, enjoyed a strong national reputation.
-During the 1970s, the Fine Art Gallery, attached to The Nuffield Theatre (now the Nuffield Southampton Theatres café), mounted a number of outstanding exhibitions including Richard Long, Bruce McLean and an infamous performance by Genesis P. Orridge and Cosy Fanny Tutti.
+During the 1970s, the Fine Art Gallery, attached to The Nuffield Theatre, mounted a number of outstanding exhibitions including Richard Long, Bruce McLean and an infamous performance by Genesis P. Orridge and Cosy Fanny Tutti.
 The new building sought to bring these galleries together, with the John Hansard Gallery originally designed as a laboratory built in 1956 to house a giant tidal model of the Solent.

 Our directorship history